ozywog/parler-data-tools/README.md

 # Parler-Data-Tools

-This is a collection of python scripts and methods to parse/process/analyze bulk WARC file data from the Parler web scrap archive
+This is a collection of python scripts and methods to parse/process/analyze bulk WARC file data from the Parler web scrape archive

 ## Dependencies